safaldas/repoInfo/README.md

 # RepoInfo

-This is a project to learn angular
+This is a project to learn angular using fundamental concepts.